stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 to the members of the interface.
 An interface implementation is a *value* of such a record, annotated with a `%hint` pragma (see below) to make the value available during proof search.
-Finally, a constrained function is just a function with an auto implicit argument.
+Finally, a constrained function is just a function with one or more auto implicit arguments.
 For instance, here is the same function for looking up an element in a list, once with the known syntax for constrained functions, and once with an auto implicit argument.
-The code produced is the same in both cases:
+The code produced by Idris is the same in both cases:

 ```idris
 isElem1 : Eq a => a -> List a -> Bool